shakes76/PatternAnalysis-2023/recognition/Siamese Network_Yicheng Jia/readme.md

 |   |-- NC/

 ## Notes
-In the SiameseNetworkDataset class of dataset.py, some data augmentation code is commented out.
-If you wish to enhance the model's generalization capabilities, consider uncommenting this code.
+    - In the SiameseNetworkDataset class of dataset.py, some data augmentation code is commented out.
+    - If you wish to enhance the model's generalization capabilities, consider uncommenting this code.
-Ensure the directory structure for the image data is correct when using the dataset class.
+    - Ensure the directory structure for the image data is correct when using the dataset class.
+    - You must run train.py first to get the best module then run predict.py, otherwise there will be an error.